how large is a panopticon text corpus?

 talks and writes offline for three hours

-The text from all that activity adds up to about one megabyte.
+The text from all that activity adds up to about one megabyte.12 Multiply by 8 billion people on Earth and that’s about 5 petabytes of natural language plain text, daily.

 GPT-4 was announced on March 14, 2023.
 OpenAI released a technical paper but it did not include the size of the training set.
 The previous version, GPT-3, was trained on a corpus of 570 gigabytes of plain text, which was roughly ten times larger than the dataset GPT-2 was trained on.
 GPT-2’s training set was about ten times larger than GPT-1.
-If we assume 10x growth, then perhaps GPT-4 was trained on 5 terabytes of text.
+If we assume 10x growth, then perhaps GPT-4 was trained on 5 terabytes of text.3 That is equivalent to 0.05% of one day of Panopticon.4

 Data collectors have an asymmetric advantage over the rest of us.
 It’s easy to collect data on people and not be seen doing it.
 It gets easier every year.
 I remember joining a company and being shown an app called FullStory which replays user sessions.
 Our users had no idea they were being recorded.
 We could see, in real-time, how they moved their mouse, what pages they visited, and what they typed.
 It’s a toy example, but it was creepy.

-Every year more and better sensors occupy our day-to-day spaces, capturing data besides plain text.
+Every year more and better sensors occupy our day-to-day spaces, capturing our conversations, movement, and transactions.
 These things are convenient.
 Most of these devices connect to the internet.
 We’re all feeding the beast.

 The wheels of capitalism turn in boring office meetings, marketing slide shows, and analytics dashboards.
-The latest and greatest AI models train on ever-growing data streams, spinning on GPUs in sterile server farms.
-The people in-charge have almost zero accountability.
+The latest and greatest AI models train on ever-growing data streams, spinning on GPUs in sterile server farms, while executives and leaders rotate in and out of these projects with almost zero accountability.

 When I interact with GPT-4, it feels like we are summoning a demon or an alien has landed.
 Its appetite for data grows and grows.
 I find myself wanting to read a book and not think about it.